hilarious23/astar-docs/docs/builder-guides/from- zero-to-ink-hero/flipper-contract/flipper.md

 # Full-stack Flipper App
 ## Prerequisites

-This tutorial targets developers with an **basic** level in ink! and an **beginner** level in Rust.
+This tutorial targets developers with an **beginner** level in ink! and an **beginner** level in Rust.
-Please follow these tutorials first:

-To follow this tutorial you will need:
+## To follow this tutorial you will need:
 - to [set up your ink! environment](../../XVM%20and%20WASM/setup_your_ink_environment.md)
 - to [know "Hello, World! - The Flipper"](https://paritytech.github.io/ink/)
 - to [install swanky](../../../wasm/sc-dev/swanky/)
 - any substrate wallet in your browser([Talisman](https://www.talisman.xyz/), [Subwallet](https://subwallet.app/) etc)

+If you want to deploy the contract in Shibuya Network, which is our testnet
-- SBY(Native token in Shibuya Network, which is our testnet) in your wallet from [faucet](https://portal.astar.network/#/shibuya-testnet/assets)
+- SBY(Native token in Shibuya Network) in your wallet from [faucet](https://portal.astar.network/#/shibuya-testnet/assets)

 ## What will we do ?